onestopfashion897-star/onestopfashion/README.md

-# HappyFeet - E-commerce Platform
+# One Stop Fashion - E-commerce Platform

 A modern, full-stack e-commerce platform built with Next.js, TypeScript, and MongoDB.
 Features a complete shopping experience with user authentication, product management, cart functionality, payment integration, and admin dashboard.